Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXV. Desktop Wallpaper Policy/README.md

 ---

-## 4. 🔍 Verifying Wallpaper Policy Application
+## 🔍 4.
+Verifying Wallpaper Policy Application

-To verify that the Desktop Wallpaper Policy has been applied successfully, you can check client systems to see if the wallpaper is displayed as expected.
-You can also use gpresult to confirm that the policy is being applied.
+To confirm the policy was working, I logged onto the client machines and observed that the corporate wallpaper had been applied to the desktop.
+Furthermore, I ran `gpresult /h` to generate a report, which confirmed that the Desktop Wallpaper GPO was successfully received and processed by the client.

 📸 **Verifying Wallpaper Policy Application for `WinServer2025`**